uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 Open a browser and open the console in your browser.
 If you are using _Firefox_ the shortcut for opening the console is <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>K</kbd> on Windows or Linux and <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>K</kbd> on a Mac.
 If you are using _Chrome_ or _Microsoft Edge_ the shortcut is <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>J</kbd> on Windows or Linux and <kbd>Cmd</kbd> + <kbd>Option</kbd> + <kbd>J</kbd> on a Mac.

 > If you are using Internet Explorer, please navigate to `google.com` and search for "Firefox" to install a _real_ browser.
-This line was originally intended to be a funny joke, but on June 15, 2022 Microsoft ended support for Internet Explorer, so it's not even a joke anymore.
-We recommend Firefox, but this is purely a personal preference.
-Chrome and Microsoft Edge are absolutely fine as well.
+Although this line was originally intended to be a humorous joke, on June 15, 2022, Microsoft [discontinued](https://learn.microsoft.com/en-us/lifecycle/products/internet-explorer-11) support for Internet Explorer, making it no longer a laughing matter.
+While we suggest Firefox, the choice of browser is purely a personal preference, as Chrome and Microsoft Edge are both excellent options.

 This is how the browser console will approximately look like on Firefox:

 ![](images/browser-console.png)

-> Note that if you see a bunch of scary error or warning messages upon opening the console, _don't panic_ (this is also good life advice in general).
-Most of these will probably come from various extensions you might have installed or the web page you are currently viewing.
-Simply delete the messages by clicking the icon in the top left of the console (trash can in Firefox - might vary in different browsers), as we don't care about them.
+> Note that if you see a bunch of scary errors or warning messages upon opening the console, _don't panic_ (this is also good life advice in general).
+Most of these likely originate from various extensions you might have installed or the web page you are currently viewing.
+You can simply ignore or delete these messages.

 The browser as well as the Node.js console have **REPL** (read-eval-print-loop) capabilities.
 This just means that you can type some code into the console directly and execute it.
 REPLs are very nice, because they allow you to quickly test what you just learned.